Pierre-Alexis Delamair

-Delamair completed three hôtels particuliers, the Hôtel de Soubise at Paris (1704–1709), for François de Rohan, prince de Soubise, and the adjoining Hôtel de Rohan (1705–1708), built for Soubise's son, Armand-Gaston, bishop of Strasbourg, and revisions to the former Palais Rohan at Strasbourg (1705–1708, demolished within Delamair's lifetime for the present structure).
+Delamair completed four hôtels particuliers, the Hôtel Chanac de Pompadour (1704–1710) in Paris for Abbé Pierre Hélie Chanac de Pompadour, the Hôtel de Soubise in Paris (1704–1709), for François de Rohan, prince de Soubise, and the adjoining Hôtel de Rohan (1704–1708), built for Soubise's son, Armand-Gaston, bishop of Strasbourg, and revisions to the former Palais Rohan in Strasbourg (1705–1708, demolished within Delamair's lifetime for the present structure).
 His replacement at the Rohan houses by Germain Boffrand, at the moment of his precocious triumph, left him an embittered man.